 Exodus began as a crypto wallet, with the main purpose of allowing customers to store crypto assets.
 Going forward, we believe that as crypto assets become more widely used, consumers will desire to have more functionality with their crypto assets.
-In 2020, we began to work with third parties to develop applications ("apps") that will provide additional functionality for our customers.
+In 2020, we began to work with third parties to develop applications

+("apps") that will provide additional functionality for our customers.
 These apps allow our customers to interact with and use their crypto assets in new ways.
-Our first integrated application was the Exchange Aggregator, allowing customers to exchange one crypto asset for another crypto asset without leaving the Exodus Platform.
-As of December 31, 2020, our customers have exchanged approximately \$3.5 billion of crypto assets.
+Our first integrated application was the exchange aggregation feature (the "Exchange Aggregator"), allowing customers to exchange one crypto asset for another crypto asset within the Exodus Platform.
+As of July 31, 2020, approximately \$2.3 billion of crypto assets have been exchanged.
 Building on the success of the Exchange, we are now creating what we intend to be one of the most dynamic fintech-focused blockchain-based app stores.

-Developing the crypto asset app store has allowed us to diversify our revenue streams, so as to not rely solely on the Exchange Aggregator as our primary revenue source.
-Each new app provides us with an opportunity to monetize user transactions involving crypto assets held in the Exodus Platform through commissions, subscription fees or other means.
-The Exchange Aggregator typically appeals to our customers who seek to take advantage of crypto market volatility and the movement of crypto asset prices.
-When the crypto markets are volatile, more customers want to exchange their crypto assets and, as a result, we receive more revenue from the Exchange Aggregator.
-When the crypto markets are less volatile, customers may be less inclined to exchange their crypto assets.
-The development of apps allows us to diversity our customer base, expand our product offerings and maintain more than one source of revenue.
+Developing the crypto asset app store has allowed us to diversify our revenue streams, as each app provides a potential opportunity to monetize user transactions involving crypto assets held in the Exodus Platform through commissions, subscription fees or other means.
+This decreases our reliance on market volatility and movement of crypto asset prices.
+In addition, these apps allow us to expand our product offerings.
 We believe that apps will be essential in bringing crypto assets into mainstream use, and exposing our customer base to crypto apps directly within the wallet will increase engagement and encourage them to continue using our products.